fedora-infra/python-fedora/doc/service.rst

 are true, it returns a dictionary with the validation errors.
 This dictionary is appropriate for returning from the controller method in response to a JSON request.

+*Note* When defining @error_handler() order of decorators can be important.
+The short story is to always make @validate() and @error_handler() the first decorators of your method.
+The longer version is that this is known to cause errors with the json request not being honored or skipping identity checks when the method is its own error handler.

 ----------------
 Expected Methods